 In the early 1800s Richard Vicars was running Levalley as a stud farm.
 In particular he had a stallion by Robin Aylmer of Painstown’s thoroughbred brown stallion called Ranunculus , a marvellous fencer , whose good qualities , however , were marred by a most diabolical temper.
 The stud fee was two guineas and half a crown, to be paid before the stallion was led out of the stable!

 He died in 1812, a year after his second marriage.
-The house was then let to Robert Fitzgerald sometime after 1820, when we know that he was at Middlemount (Deed 751 556 511091)
+The house was let to Robert Fitzgerald sometime after 1820, when we know that he was at Middlemount (Deed 751 556 511091)

 Robert’s mother was the daughter of Thomas Roe of Gortnalee and his father was Edward Fitzgerald of Coolanowle.
 Gerald FitzGerald, 11th Earl of Kildare had spent his youth under attainder for treason against Henry VIII, and during his journeys around the castles of his fellow earls and chieftains had a son, Gerald Oge, by Eleanor O’Kelly, daughter of the O’Kelly of Timogue.
 When Queen Mary Tudor pardoned him, however, he married Mabel Browne, daughter of Sir Anthony Browne, Master of the Horse and Gerald Oge was given merely the lands and status of superior gentry.
 The FitzGeralds of Coolanowle maintained their claims to the Kildare earldom for centuries, and the story may account for the very romantic Knight Service that was paid on Timogue – a single red rose.